TerminatedProcess/Go-with-the-Flow/README.md

 We simply fine-tune a base model — requiring no changes to the original pipeline or architecture, except: instead of using pure i.i.d.
 Gaussian noise, we use **warped noise** instead.
 Inference has exactly the same computational cost as running the base model.

+If you create something cool with our model - and want to share it on our website - email rburgert@cs.stonybrook.edu.
+We will be creating a user-generated content section, starting with whomever submits the first video!

 If you like this project, please give it a ★!

 <a name="quick-start-cut-and-drag-motion-control"></a>